Disease Guide ·Osteosarcoma (Bone Cancer) ·2026

 Diagnosis - $500-$1,500

-X-rays ($150-$300) show a characteristic 'sunburst' bone destruction pattern.
-Bone biopsy ($300-$600) confirms the diagnosis.
-Chest X-rays or CT scan ($300-$800) check for lung metastasis.
-Blood work ($100-$200) evaluates overall health for surgery planning.
-Average $500-$1,500
+X-rays ($150-$300) reveal sunburst bone destruction.
+Bone biopsy ($300-$600) confirms diagnosis.
+Chest X-rays or CT ($300-$800) check lung metastasis.
+Blood work ($100-$200) assesses surgery fitness.
+Average $500-$1,500.

 Treatment - $5,000-$13,000

-Amputation is the primary treatment ($2,000-$5,000) — it eliminates the painful tumor immediately.
-Chemotherapy after amputation ($3,000-$8,000) targets microscopic lung spread.
-Limb-sparing surgery is an alternative at some specialty centers ($5,000-$10,000).
-Pain management alone costs $100-$300/month without surgery.
-Average $5,000-$13,000
+Amputation ($2,000-$5,000) eliminates the painful tumor immediately.
+Chemotherapy ($3,000-$8,000) targets microscopic lung spread.
+Limb-sparing surgery ($5,000-$10,000) at specialty centers.
+Pain management alone: $100-$300/month.
+Average $5,000-$13,000.

 Total Cost - $5,500-$14,500